How to Prevent Emails from Being Moved to Spam in Outlook?

 2. Click OK, and from now on, emails from this address will bypass the junk folder.

-You can also manually add a trusted sender by navigating to Junk Email Options from the Home tab’s Junk menu.
+To manually add a trusted sender, navigate to Junk Email Options from the Home tab’s Junk menu:

 3. Turn Off the Automatic Filter

-Disabling the automatic filter ensures that all emails are initially received in the inbox, allowing you to subsequently decide whether to keep them or move them to the junk folder.
+Disabling the automatic filter ensures that all emails are received in the inbox, allowing you to subsequently decide whether to keep them or move them to the junk folder.
+However, be cautious with this setting:

 1. Select Junk > Junk E-mail Options from the Delete group on the Home tab.